-In August 2013, the Company entered into a license agreement with Baxter to develop and commercialize an etanercept biosimilar molecule, CHS-0214, worldwide, excluding the United States, Japan, Taiwan, South Korea, China and most of the Caribbean and South American nations.
-Under the terms of the license agreement, the Company will conduct the development and the regulatory activities, and Baxter will conduct the commercialization of the etanercept biosimilar product.
+In August 2013, the Company entered into a license agreement with Baxter, to develop and commercialize an etanercept biosimilar molecule, CHS-0214, worldwide, excluding the United States, Japan, Taiwan, South Korea, China and most of the Caribbean and South American nations.
+In the second quarter of 2015, Baxter assigned its rights and obligations under the license agreement to affiliated entities that are under common control of Baxalta.
+Under the terms of the license agreement, the Company will conduct the development and the regulatory activities, and Baxalta will conduct the commercialization of the etanercept biosimilar product.

-In consideration of the exclusive, royalty-bearing license to develop, commercialize and use the etanercept biosimilar product, Baxter made an upfront payment of \$30.0 million to the Company.
+In consideration of the exclusive, royalty-bearing license to develop, commercialize and use the etanercept biosimilar product, Baxalta made an upfront payment of \$30.0 million to the Company.
 Additionally, the Company is eligible to receive up to \$216.0 million in contingent payments composed of \$96.0 million in clinical development payments and up to \$120.0 million in regulatory milestone payments.
-In February 2014, the agreement was amended to increase the payment by \$5.3 million therefore the Company is eligible to receive up to \$221.3 million in contingent payments comprised of \$101.3 million in clinical development payments and up to \$120.0 million in regulatory milestone payments.
+In February 2014, the agreement was amended to increase the payment by \$5.3 million.
+Therefore, the Company is eligible to receive up to \$221.3 million in contingent payments comprised of \$101.3 million in clinical development payments and up to \$120.0 million in regulatory milestone payments.
+As of December 31, 2014, the Company received a total of \$85.3 million in clinical development payments.

-The upfront payment of \$30.0 million and clinical development payments of up to \$101.3 million include \$71.3 million of contingent payments that are intended to cover development related expenses incurred by the Company, but potentially reimbursable, in part, to Baxter under certain limited circumstances.
-Additionally, the amounts that are contingent payments also contain a claw-back feature that, in the event that the Company commercializes the etanercept biosimilar molecule in the U.S., fifty percent (50%) of those contingent payments are refundable to Baxter.
-Therefore the Company recorded the portion of the non-substantive contingent payment that contains the claw-back feature as the contingent liability to collaborator on the consolidated balance sheets, and the portion of the non-substantive milestone payments that does not contain the claw-back feature was recorded as deferred revenue and recognized as collaboration and license revenue on a straight-line basis over the remaining estimated performance period.
-The \$120.0 million of regulatory milestone payments which was consider as substantive will be recognize as revenue when each of the specific events is achieved.
+The upfront payment of \$30.0 million and clinical development payments of up to \$101.3 million include \$71.3 million of contingent payments that are intended to cover development related expenses incurred by the Company, but which are potentially reimbursable, in part, to Baxalta under certain limited circumstances.
+Additionally, the amounts that are contingent payments also contain a claw-back feature providing that, in the event that the Company commercializes the etanercept biosimilar molecule in the U.S., 50% of those contingent payments are refundable to Baxalta.
+Therefore, the Company recorded the portion of the non-substantive contingent payment that contains the claw-back feature as the contingent liability to collaborator on the condensed consolidated balance sheets, and the portion of the non-substantive milestone payments that does not contain the claw-back feature was recorded as deferred revenue and recognized as collaboration and license revenue on a straight-line basis over the remaining estimated performance period.
+The \$120.0 million of regulatory milestone payments which was considered substantive will be recognized as revenue when each specific event is achieved.